 The proposed project site is located in the Chattahoochee River Water Supply Watershed.
-Under DNR watershed protection criteria, the Chattahoochee River Watershed is a large water supply watershed, larger than 100 miles.
-None of the DNR minimum planning criteria for large water supply watersheds apply to the proposed project site.
-Further, the location of the proposed project site excludes it from meeting criteria set forth in the Metropolitan River Protection Act.
+Under DNR watershed protection criteria, the Chattahoochee River Water Supply Watershed is a large water supply watershed.
+None of the DNR watershed protection criteria for large water supply watersheds applies to this project.
+Further, the proposed site does not appear to include any floodplains, significant groundwater recharge areas, or wetlands.

-The proposed site does not include any perennial streams, though it is in close proximity to two perennial streams and the Chattahoochee River.
-These off-site perennial streams and the Chattahoochee River can be impacted without stormwater pollution controls both during and after construction.
-Need for appropriate erosion and sedimentation measures during construction is essential.
-In addition, the amount of pollutants that will be produced after construction of the proposed development was estimated by ARC.
-These estimates are based on some simplifying assumptions for typical pollutant loading factors lbs\ac\year).
+Water quality in the Chattahoochee River Water Supply Watershed can be impacted without storm water pollution controls.
+The amount of pollutants that will be produced after construction of the proposed Alexander Tract Development was estimated by ARC.
+These estimates are based on some simplifying assumptions for typical pollutant loading factors (lbs/ac/year).
 The loading factors are based on the results of regional storm water monitoring data from the Atlanta Region.
 The following table summarizes the results of the analysis: